dlwyatt/RefactoringPowerShellWithPester/Log.md

 I also realized that in the "default behavior" tests, I hadn't verified that no characters work as escape characters, other than doubling up the qualifier (quote).
 I added a test for this, but it was very slow to run at first (using a full set of 0..65535 for the characters to test), so I limited it to just the basic ASCII range of 0..127.

 Not much difference in the code coverage metrics from this; up about another 2% to 66.35.

+#### Commit [df856165](https://github.com/dlwyatt/RefactoringPowerShellWithPester/commit/df856165488205a931e0a242d12b3a992fba44fc) - Testing the `-Delimiter` parameter

+Not much to see here.
+Tests are just about identical to those for the `-Escape` parameter, as `-Delimiter` allows the same options of passing by array or in a single string.
+Code coverage remains the same at 66.35%, proving my earlier point that just because the code executed doesn't mean I've actually tested all of the behavior.
+A safer way to say it is that there is 33.65% of the code that I absolutely _have not tested_ yet, and 66.35% of the code _may_ have been tested.